Frequently Asked Questions

 How can I access Brightspace?

-You can access Brightspace from the UCD Connect homepage or via a direct URL:
+You can access Brightspace from the Brightspace linked icon on the UCD Connect homepage or via the direct URL: https://brightspace.ucd.ie

 I don't seem to have access to my module on Brightspace?

-Access to modules on Brightspace is directly fed from the Module Access Management system (MAMs).
+Access to modules on Brightspace is provided by the Module Access Management system (MAMs).

 Some useful information:

-- IT Services are responsible for the student and staff accounts and student enrollment process
+- IT Services are responsible for the student and staff UCD Connect accounts and enrolment process

-There are 2 main apps available for Brighstpace.
+There are 2 main Apps available for Brightspace:

 Adding and Organising Content